 The Attorney General’s position is at odds with current San Francisco justice.

 “By blindly relying on the bail schedule without considering each individual’s ability to pay or alternatives to incarceration, judges are violating the rights of thousands of San Franciscans,” Adachi said.
 “By filing challenges on behalf of each client behind bars, we intend to abolish San Francisco’s bail assembly line that wreaks havoc on families while ignoring constitutional rights.”

 Money bail also exacerbates the glaring racial disparities found in a 2017 study by the Quattrone Center for Fair Administration of Justice, Adachi said.

 “We refuse to be complicit in the mass incarceration of poor people and people of color who are disproportionately stopped, arrested, and locked up,” he said.

 The San Francisco Public Defender’s Office has been working hand in hand with the nonprofit Civil Rights Corp to abolish money bail.
-The two organizations filed a lawsuit on Humphrey’s behalf, alleging the San Francisco bail system is unconstitutional and violates the principle of equal justice under the law.
+The two organizations visit and filed a lawsuit on Humphrey’s behalf, alleging the San Francisco bail system is unconstitutional and violates the principle of equal justice under the law.

 Adachi said he wants the encouraging developments from California’s Chief Justice and Attorney General to spark a similar movement on behalf of poor defendants throughout the state.